awsdocs/aws-doc-sdk-examples/resources/clients/react/item-tracker/README.md

 The web client sends the following REST requests to the REST endpoint:

+#### GET /items
 #### GET /items/&lt;state>

-Retrieves a list of work items with the specified state from the endpoint.

-* `state` can be either `active` or `archive`.
+Retries a list of work items.
+The default route returns all active items.
+Optional states are `archive` for archived items and `all` for all items regardless of state.
+*
 * Items are expected to be a JSON array of items that each have the following fields:

     ```